-TIAA vs. Fidelity
+TIAA vs. Fidelity vs. Schwab

 Highlights:

-• Schwab and Fidelity have pro-level software.
+• Schwab and Fidelity stand out for their pro-level trading platforms.

 Prices